 Opportunistic talent acquisition may come at an extra cost — suppose a candidate who can potentially be a lucrative asset to your team enters the scene and you want to jump at the opportunity to snatch them up before your competitors.
 This comes with its own risks, as often these people receive multiple job offers from competitive companies, with attractive salaries and benefits packages that you'll need to beat.
 If you want the employee enough to match or exceed the expectations the competitive business gives, you'll incur the additional cost of taking on a higher payroll candidate than you were expecting.

 The real-world costs of hiring internationally will depend extensively on where you hire and how you hire.
 Remote work makes global expansion more viable with new technologies that enable distributed teams.
-If you are considering expanding your team globally, Remofirst hires your full-time employees and/or contractors on your behalf in 150+ countries so you don’t need to spend time and money setting up entities and studying local laws — let us do the paperwork so you can focus on managing your team.
-Schedule a demo with our team today, start hiring tomorrow.
+If you are considering expanding your team globally, Remofirst is an Employer of Record (EOR) provider that hires full-time employees and/or contractors on your behalf in 150+ countries so you don’t need to spend time and money setting up entities and studying local laws — let us do the paperwork so you can focus on managing your team.
+Schedule a demo with our team today, and start hiring globally tomorrow.